flossytoo/portfolio/README.md

 - Create a Tableau story with dashboards at world, regional and national levels
 - Determine the best countries for creation of water services, improvement of water services and consultancy services

-Read more about the project here
+Read more about the project [HERE](https://flossytoo.github.io/portfolio/Project_8/water.md)

 #### Analysis of gender equality indicators within a company
 Key steps